Musalla complex: Sultan Husayn Bayqara madrasa (1492–3)

 The four minarets in the west stood at the corners of the former mosque and outlined a court 350 × 210 m.
 These were wider, eight-sided, and had one balcony each.
 They were supported by white marble panels and the color of grape-blue.
 Three fell due to earthquakes in the 20th century.
 The remaining minaret, called Minar-i Nahbas, stood in the southwest.
 It was 37.5 m tall before the Soviet–Afghan War.
-Fakhr-ul Madaris, a religious school with 350 students, was built at its base around 1940, incorporating the minaret into its norther façade.
+Fakhr-ul Madaris, a religious school with 350 students, was built at its base around 1940, incorporating the minaret into its northern façade.
 Both minaret and school were destroyed by Soviet artillery in 1985, and only 12 m of the minaret's base remains.

 The middle minaret with a height of 42.40 m has two balconies and was decorated with blue lozenges separated by regular bricks with flower mosaics.
 The top of the minaret (above the second balcony) was hit by artillery and destroyed.
 It had a lean of 90 cm before the Soviet–Afghan War which had extended to 350 cm by 1998.
 The minaret was one of a pair that had stood at the sides of the entrance to the madrasa.

+Gawhar Shad Mosque (1417–1438)

+The Gawhar Shad Mosque in Herat was built by Gawhar Shad.
+It is located in the southwestern corner of the Musalla complex.

+The mosque was built by the architect Qavam al-Din b.
+Zayn al-Din Shirazi, after he had finished the Gawhar Shad mosque in Mashhad in 1418.
+Construction began in 1417–18, and partial completion was achieved in 1437–38.
+The mosque measured c.
+130 by 74 m, and was built around a four-iwan structure and crowned by four minarets.
+The decoration consisted in blue glazed tiles, in a style similar to that of the nearby Gawhar Shad Mausoleum.

+The mosque was demolished by Afghan-British troops in 1885, in the Panjdeh incident.
+Nothing remains of it, apart from the half-length ruins of the northwestern minaret (minaret No.6).
+The half-minaret was still nicely decorated in lapis lauzuri tiles in the 1970s, but all decoration has now disappeared.

+A few decorative slabs from the base of the minaret have been reused in the Shrine of Khwaja Abd Allah of Herat.

+Gawhar Shad Madrasa (1417–1438)

+The Gawhar Shad Madrasa was a madrasa in Herat, built by Gawhar Shad, and is part of the Musalla complex.